OutSystems/docs-odc/src/eap/manage-platform-app-lifecycle/platform-architecture/identity.md

 ---
-summary: This article discusses the architecture of OutSystems Developer Cloud's authentication and authorization mechanism, including the use of JSON Web Tokens for secure sessions and user flow validation.
+summary: Explore the architecture of the Identity Service in OutSystems Developer Cloud (ODC), focusing on authentication and authorization mechanisms.
 tags:
 locale: en-us
 guid: 5f50a67f-d8c9-444a-9615-090062255870